Energy–momentum relation

 This equation holds for a body or system, such as one or more particles, with total energy E, invariant mass m_{0}, and momentum of magnitude p; the constant c is the speed of light.
 It assumes the special relativity case of flat spacetime and that the particles are free.
-Total energy is the sum of rest energy and kinetic energy, while invariant mass is mass measured in a center-of-momentum frame.
+Total energy is the sum of rest energy $E_0 = m_0 c^2$ and relativistic kinetic energy:

+Invariant mass is mass measured in a centre-of-momentum frame.